Skip to navigation menu Skip to content

 If your child has cleft palate or serious hearing loss, they may have problems with speech and language.

-A speech and language pathologist (SLP) will regularly check your child’s speech ability and how their language is developing.
-We start even before your child’s cleft palate is repaired, as early as 9 months.
+A will regularly check your child’s speech and how their language is developing.
+We start even before repairing your child’s cleft palate, as early as 9 months.
+We do this to help guide you about what to listen for and how to support communication for your child with a cleft before palate surgery.
+Learn about early language development in children with a cleft palate (PDF).

-Some children with cleft palate have a condition called velopharyngeal dysfunction (VPD).
-They may have trouble making correct speech sounds, even after the cleft is repaired.
+Some children with cleft palate have a condition called velopharyngeal dysfunction.
+They may have trouble with speech sounds, even after the cleft is repaired.

 Depending on your child’s needs, we may recommend:

-• Speech therapy to develop more normal speech patterns.
+• Speech therapy to develop more typical speech patterns.

-• A custom-made speech appliance called an obturator.
+• A custom-made speech appliance called an .

 • Surgery on the roof of the mouth or throat.
-Your surgeon and speech pathologist will work together to recommend what is best for your child.
+Your child’s surgeon and SLP will work together to recommend what is best for your child.

 • Treating joint and bone problems